Jon Skolmen: Career

 Between 1963 and 1981, Skolmen was employed by the Norwegian state broadcasting company, NRK, where he most notably co-wrote and appeared in the show The Nor-Way to Broadcasting alongside Trond Kirkvaag.
 The show won the Golden Rose of Montreux and the Chaplin Award at the Montreux Television Festival in 1976.

 He also appeared on British children's television.
 In 1971, he presented Play School for the BBC, though for only one week.
 He was also a regular presenter on the programme's Norwegian version, Lekestue.
 In 1981, he appeared in a one-off special co-produced by the BBC and NRK called Jon, Brian, Kirsti and Jon in which he appeared with his compatriot Kirsti Sparboe, and the British performers Brian Cant (with whom Skolmen co-wrote the script) and Jonathan Cohen.

 Skolmen found a large audience in neighbouring Sweden.
-He co-starred in the five Sällskapsresan films as the character Ole Bramserud, the Norwegian sidekick of main character Stig Helmer-Olsson who was played by Swedish actor Lasse Åberg.
+He co-starred in the six Sällskapsresan films as the character Ole Bramserud, the Norwegian sidekick of main character Stig Helmer-Olsson who was played by Swedish actor Lasse Åberg.
 In the 1980s, he also co-starred in the Swedish sketch comedy show Nöjesmassakern, which was broadcast on SVT.

 In 2007, Skolmen again collaborated with his former partner Trond Kirkvaag, when he starred in the sitcom Luftens helter, which was created shortly before Kirkvaag's death the same year.

 Skolmen received the Komiprisen honorary prize for lifetime achievement in 2009.